 Consideration 5) Grid connection

-In order to service your customers with a fast-charging electricity supply, you’ll need a connection to the grid.
-Almost all brick-and-mortar businesses require a connection to their local and/or national electricity grid, but DC fast-charging stations necessarily demand a stronger, more reliable connection than most.
+In order to service your customers with a rapid-charging electricity supply, you’ll need a connection to the grid.
+Almost all brick-and-mortar businesses require a connection to their local and/or national electricity grid, but DC rapid-charging stations necessarily demand a stronger, more reliable connection than most.
 Proximity to a substation is fundamental in reducing the costs of grid connection, whilst some locations may simply be unserviceable, depending on how remote they are.

 According to Ronald van der Put, Head of Charging Technology at Fastned in one of our REVOLUTION Podcast episodes, having enough space and being easily accessible from highways or within cities is a must.
-To build fast charging stations where EV drivers can charge quickly and efficiently, you need an accessible and strategic place.
+To build rapid charging stations where EV drivers can charge quickly and efficiently, you need an accessible and strategic place.

 Companies should request new grid connections in a timely fashion and make sure the requested capacity is sufficient for future growth.